richard-ramos/demo-embark/instructions/6 Coding: dApp.md

 ```
 const post = posts(i).call();
 ```
-> Notice we are'nt using `await` here.
+> Notice we aren't using `await` here.
 It's not a good practice to `await` inside a loop.
 It's better to load all the promises inside an array, and then, call `Promise.all()` on this array.

 ###### `Post.js`